 Washed leather is meant to wear stains and scuffs to tell the story of the places you’ve been, people you’ve met, and the successes you've accomplished.
 However, if you want to maintain the way your washed shoes look at the time of purchase, you can use a shoe cream regularly to keep shoes looking fresh.

 Cordovan leather, some of the most expensive leather in the world, is intentionally finished to look stiff and shiny for years to come.
 Cordovan leather traditionally is sourced from the hind quarters of horses.
 Typical Italian-style dress shoes are constructed with Cordovan due to its durability and stiffness.
 We strongly recommend using cedar shoe trees with these products as it is essential to re-form the leather after wear.
 Also, when used regularly, Collonil Shoe Cream can keep your cordovan products looking brand new for longer.

 Leather is a natural material which will change with wear and exposure to the elements.
 Most of our soles are made of the leather.
 A typical leather sole should be expected to last about a year, depending on wear and gait patterns.
 There will be a point when leather sole shoes will need resoling, which can be done easily and cost effectively at most shoe repair companies.
-We recommend Peabody Shoe Repair in Nashville.
-They accept repairs nationwide, but if you have a shoe repair closer to you, feel free to use your local company.
 If you need help or have any questions, email us at firstname.lastname@example.org.